Potentiality-Based Smoothed Randomized Stochastic Gradient Schemes for Solving Nonconvex Nonsmooth Games under Uncertainty: Stochastic Nonconvex Smooth Potential Games

 implying that

 When $c = \sqrt{3}$, we have

 which completes the proof. \end{proof}

 \begin{remark}\em We know from \eqref{biased-RSG-final-bound-0} that if the bias sequence $\{ \mu_{k} \}_{k\geq 0}$ is square summable, the iteration and sample complexities of the b-RSG scheme are $\mathcal{O}(N\epsilon^{-2})$ and $\mathcal{O}(N^{4}\epsilon^{-4})$, respectively.
 It can be seen that the b-RSG scheme exhibits a stronger dependence on $N$ than the standard RSG.
-When the problem has a bilevel structure and the biases come from inexact lower-level solutions, e.g., in stochastic bilevel optimization or stochastic hierarchical games, we may increase the number of lower-level iterations to make the bias sequence square summable.
+Note that when the problem has a bilevel structure and the biases come from inexact lower-level solutions, we may increase the number of lower-level iterations to make the bias sequence decreasing and square summable.
 We will discuss this in more detail in Section \ref{Sec-5}. \end{remark}